10 Interesting Green Facts

 3. Using wind turbines is the perfect alternative way to convert wind energy into electricity.
 Today, eighty countries are harnessing wind energy to create electricity on a commercial basis.
 In the United States, North Dakota has the ability to produce wind power to meet one fourth of the country’s electricity demand.
 Almost 20 percent of America’s electricity needs will be provided by wind power alone within a decade, according to Reuters.

 4. Due to global warming and the population boom, most Asian countries will face acute water shortages by the year 2025.
-Still, many people waste water as if there is plenty available.
-But the truth is that less than one percent of world’s fresh water is available for human consumption.
+Though many people waste water as if there is plenty available, the truth is that less than one percent of world’s fresh water is available for human consumption.

-5. The conventional furniture polishes you use contain toxic chemicals such as d-limonene, a chemical which irritates the eyes, and flammable irritants such as isobutene and butane.
+5. Conventional furniture polishes contain toxic chemicals such as d-limonene, a chemical which irritates the eyes, and flammable irritants such as isobutene and butane.
 According to 2006 reports of the US poison control center, more than 200,000 case reports of exposure to such polishes and cleaning products were registered.

 6. Australia has enough unused geothermal power to provide energy for thousands of years!
-According to treehugger.com, only 1 percent of the available geothermal power in Australia can provide energy for 26,000 years.
-This is one of the most encouraging green facts for us because it throws light on alternative sources of energy.
+According to treehugger.com, just 1 percent of the available geothermal power in Australia could provide energy for 26,000 years.
+This very encouraging fact shows how affective alernative energy could be.

 9. India’s “National Solar Mission” plan aims to generate 20 Gigawatts of electricity from solar energy by 2020.
 In its attempt to fight global warming, India’s three-phased solar plan aims to produce 1-1.5 Gigawatts of solar power by 2012.
 The “National Solar Mission” objectives also include reducing the cost of solar panels and encourage domestic manufacturing of solar panels.

-10. The energy consumption on heating and cooling the home is 50 percent of the total electricity consumption of an average household!
+10. The energy spent soley on heating and cooling the home is only 50 percent of the total electricity consumption of an average household!
+Think how much energy you could save by unplugging your computer, reading a book instead of watching TV or going to bed earlier to avoid having the lights on longer.

 References